2016-2017 Community Grants

 89 Beaumont Avenue

-On Friday, October 7, 2016, the UVM Cancer Center hosted its 19th Annual Breast Cancer Conference, this year to be named the Women’s Health and Cancer Conference, reflecting a broadening of content to include other cancers and health issues related to advancing and improving cancer prevention, detection, treatment and survivorship.
+On October 6, 2017, the UVM Cancer Center will hosts its 20th Annual Women’s Health and Cancer Conference.
 The majority of educational content will be focused on breast cancer.
 The event brings more than 800 patients, physicians, researchers, caregivers, and community members from the VT, NH, and surrounding region together for a full-day of learning.
 Topics include information clinical trials, prevention, screening, treatment, wellness, health policy, survivorship and more.
 Residents in our rural region face obstacles when accessing health care resources and may be challenged in finding reliable information about research, prevention and screening, counseling and diagnostics, and therapeutics, warranting a significant need for this free event.

 Wheeler Clinic - Plainville, CT